-The Revolution is the costliest model of Bowflex to date, particularly due to innovative technology it uses and the striking characteristics bestowed upon it.
+The Revolution is the costliest Bowflex model to date, particularly due to the innovative technology it uses and the striking characteristics bestowed upon it.

 Whatsoever it is, Bowflex isn’t going to disappoint you.
 The only thing you surely get in every case is stronger muscles and a healthy lifestyle.